rcarriga/vim-ultest/README.md

 call dein#add('janko/vim-test')
 call dein#add('rcarriga/vim-ultest')
 ```

-NeoVim users must run `:UpdateRemotePlugins` after install if they don't use a plugin manager that already does.
+**Note:** NeoVim users must run `:UpdateRemotePlugins` after install if they don't use a plugin manager that already does.

 ## Usage